-3.4 Analysis of ECG noise removal in terms of PSD :
+3.4.
+Analysis of ECG noise removal in terms of PSD:

 PSD shows the strength of the deviations(energy) as a function of frequency.
 In other words, it shows at which frequencies deviations are resilient and at which frequencies variations are fragile.
 Figure 6 shows PSD of clean signal and noisy signal.
 The unit of PSD is energy per frequency(width) and you can obtain energy within a specific frequency range by integrating PSD within that frequency range.
 Computation of PSD is done directly by the method called FFT or computing autocorrelation function and then transforming it.
-Figure 5 shows PSD of clean ECG signal and Noisy ECG signal.
-Figure 6 shows PSD of different wavelets (a) Daubechies (b) Haar (c) Coiflet (d) Symmlet (E) Biorthogonal.
+Figure 6 shows PSD of clean ECG signal and Noisy ECG signal.
+Figure 7 and 8 shows PSD of UWT and DWT for different wavelets (a) Daubechies (b) Haar (c) Coiflet (d) Symmlet (E) Biorthogonal.